websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/dxp-cloud-infrastructure.md

 ![All of the key services and components integrated with DXP Cloud are shown with their connections here.](./dxp-cloud-infrastructure/images/01.png)

-See the following list for an explanation of the various components.
+See the following list for a description of the various components.

 ## Advanced Application Monitoring